-Employees and nonemployees (persons who are not otherwise employees and are directly performing services for the District pursuant to a contract with the District, including contractors and consultants) are encouraged to promptly report information regarding violations of this policy.
-Individuals may choose to report to a person of the individual's same gender.
+Employees are encouraged to promptly report information regarding violations of this policy.
+Employees may choose to report to a person of the employee's same gender.
 Every effort should be made to file such complaints as soon as possible, while facts are known and potential witnesses are available.

-Aggrieved individuals, if they feel comfortable doing so, should directly inform the person engaging in the harassing conduct or communication that such conduct or communication is offensive and must stop.
+Aggrieved employees, if they feel comfortable doing so, should directly inform the person engaging in the harassing conduct or communication that such conduct or communication is offensive and must stop.